yodrew/darkroomretreat/manuscript/water.md

 ### upgrade {#upgrade3}

 - on waterproof floor or large plastic sheet, make a 2m diameter border of towels.
-Sit in the middle
+Sit in the middle.
 - put warm water in 2, 1.5L soda bottles, with loose lids or nearly closed drinking spouts
 - hold a bottle above yourself with one hand and wash with the other
 - wipe up water with towels and squeeze it out into bucket